 Example of the intended and reasonably foreseeable misuse

 Example of reasonably foreseeable or unforeseeable misuse?

 A user guide for machinery is characterized by the following:

 - Safety is more important

-- Detailed maintenance
+- Detailed maintenance instructions

-- Step-by-step directions for using the machine.
+- Step-by-step directions for operating the machine

 - No jargon

 Example of a user manual for consumer electronics